digitalyoshixi/zettelkasten/content/User Prompt.md

 tags:
   - machine_learning
 ---
-The prompt given by users
+The prompt given by users to the [[Large Language Model|LLM]] to generate inferences.